Scroll Down To Order

 Aug 1—U.S. exports of crude oil and aviation fuel to Japan ceases.
 The additive to 5-Num is changed again.

-Aug 3—Gas curfew is imposed in 17 Eastern States, closing filling stations from 7 p.m. to 7 a.m.
+Aug 3—Gas curfew is imposed on 17 Eastern States, closing filling stations from 7 p.m. to 7 a.m.
 U.S. government makes major shift in policy by promising to send aid to USSR under Lend-Lease.

 Aug 6—Japan announces concession to U.S. if its assets are unfrozen.

 Aug 12—Atlantic Charter is secretly signed on board cruiser “Augusta.”
+U.S. draft extended.

-Aug 14—F.D.R. and Churchill issue 8-point public declaration of peace aims, entitled “The Atlantic Charter.”
+Aug 14—F.D.R. and Winston Churchill issue 8-point public declaration of peace aims, entitled “The Atlantic Charter.”
 A security leak of volcanic proportion: the Japanese knew about the Atlantic conference before it became public through a security leak, and all diplomatic intercepts are closed to everyone in Pearl Harbor.
 Ultra intercepts in DC are also shut off to the President of the United States.

 Aug 16—Codename Hollywood, 5th Columnist Nakauchi reports to Tokyo on merchants “St Claire” and “Fitzsimmons” which took on oil at El Segundo, California, departure times and destination; translated Aug 22.